 If you’ve already read my fantasy football draft strategy, you’ll know the importance I put in having strength in numbers.
 It’s no different for my auction strategy.

 We’re looking for assets and lots of them.
 Would it be nice to have game-breakers like Antonio Brown and Julio Jones?
-Would we love to have workhorses like David Johnson and Ezekiel Elliott?
+Would we love to have workhorses like Todd Gurley and Ezekiel Elliott?
 Could we thrive from having ballers like Tom Brady and Aaron Rodgers?

 You betcha.
 But you can also cripple the rest of your lineup by overpaying for them.